 - Add the water, salt, and saffron.

-- Bring to a boil, cover the pan, and reduce heat to low.
+- Bring to a boil, cover the pan, and reduce the heat to low.

-- Cook for 15-20 minutes, or until the water is absorbed, and rice is fluffy.
+- Cook the rice for 20 minutes, or until the water is absorbed, and rice is fluffy.
+Set the rice aside.

 - For the soup: Heat a stockpot over medium-high heat.

-- Add olive oil, onion, celery, and garlic,
+- Add the remaining olive oil, onion, celery, and garlic

 - Add the beans, stock, tomatoes, coriander and sherry.